Crypto donations soar to groups backing Ukraine's government - report | Law-Order

 Elliptic tracks the movement of cryptocurrency on the blockchain for financial firms and government agencies.
 It said one group, Kyiv-based Come Back Alive https://savelife.in.ua, began raising funds in crypto in 2018 and received crypto worth almost $200,000 in the second half of 2021 alone.
 Come Back Alive says it provides materiel and medical supplies to Ukraine's army including drones, sniper-rifle scopes and mobile surveillance systems.

+"We have made a bitcoin wallet because people keep asking for it, and we want to give opportunities for everyone to support us comfortably."
 Reuters could not independently verify the crypto donations received by it or other groups.
 Ukraine's defence ministry had no immediate comment on the report.
-HACTIVISTS AND CYBER-PARTISANS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)